adydetra/nuxt-starter/README.md

 pnpm install
 ```

-if you don't use `pnpm` just remove `pnpm-lock.yaml` to another package manager like:
+if not using `pnpm` just delete `pnpm-lock.yaml`, and switch to another package manager like:

 ```bash
 # npm install